The gravitational bending angle by static and spherically symmetric black holes in bumblebee gravity: Bending angle of massive particles for black hole solution in bumblebee gravity

-and agrees result of Ref. \cite{Crisnejo:2018uyn}.
-In the next section, we apply this method to compute the gravitational bending of massive particles by the Bertolami and Páramos background, and Maluf and Neves background.

-\section{BENDING ANGLE OF MASSIVE PARTICLES FOR BLACK HOLE SOLUTION IN BUMBLEBEE GRAVITY}
+\section{Bending angle of massive particles for black hole solution in bumblebee gravity}

-This section is designated to compute the deflection angle of massive particles using the systematization of the Ishihara method presented in section \ref{sec:level5}.
-This is done for the Bertolami and Páramos background, and Maluf and Neves backgrounds, present in section \ref{sec:level2}.
+This section is designated to compute the deflection angle of massive particles and light.
+To do it we use the systematization of the Ishihara method presented in the previous section.
+This is done for the following background: Bertolami-Paramos and Maluf-Neves.
 We investigate the influence of the bumblebee field considering finite distances of the Receiver-Lens-Source system.